-Program Note: As we now have a second speaker, thumb Endy M. Bayuni, decease Former Editor-in-Chief of the Jakarta Post, the February 15 Open Forum will be a panel discussion on the status of freedom of expression in Indonesia, including an update on press freedom.
+Program Note: As we now have a second speaker, Endy M. Bayuni, Former Editor-in-Chief of the Jakarta Post, the February 15 Open Forum will be a panel discussion on the status of freedom of expression in Indonesia, including an update on press freedom.
 Please join us on February 15 for an informative discussion, including Q and As.

 Press Freedom in Indonesia

 Endy M. Bayuni is a fellow at the East West Center in Washington DC.
 A journalist since 1983, he has built his professional career mostly with the English-language daily The Jakarta Post with stints as the Jakarta correspondent for Reuters and the Agence France-Presse (AFP).
 He has written editorials and commentaries for the newspaper since before the downfall of the Suharto regime and long after.
 His opinion pieces have been published in foreign publications, including The New York Times, and he was a regular contributor to the Washington Post/Newsweek PostGlobal blog.
 He has written extensively on Indonesian politics, foreign affairs, interfaith relations, and the changing media landscape.

 He served as the editor-in-chief of the newspaper for six years until August 2010 to work on his book projects.
 He continues to write for the paper as a senior editor.
 Bayuni was a Jefferson fellow at the East West Center in Hawaii University in the fall of 1999 and a Nieman fellow at the Harvard University in 2003/2004.